-We work with people as they are – homeless, evicted, addicted, lacking hope – and help them make good choices that enable them to progress in life.
+We work with people as they are – homeless, evicted, addicted, lacking hope – and help them make good choices that enables them to progress in life.
 We help people with their benefits, housing and addiction advice as well as giving support to attend appointments.
-We also aim to have fun along the way, and every year organise events, including going on a five-day break.
+We also aim to have fun along the way, and every year organise events including going on a five-day break.

-We currently provide accommodation and low-level support for 27 people within six different properties.
+We currently provide accommodation and low-level support for twenty-eight people within six different properties.
 Our aim is to help people move into their own accommodation within two years.
 More about our supported housing

 An opportunity for you to provide additional support for someone from the Jericho Road Project.
 You will get training to help you.
-Contact Janett for more details.
+Contact Lisa for more details.

 The Jericho Road Project has about 70 volunteers (many are former service users) who make it run successfully!
 To find out how to be part of this team, please get in touch: